ciaran51/elasticgraph/config/site/src/query-api/overview.md

 learning materials](https://graphql.org/learn/queries/).

-ElasticGraph offers a number of query features that go far beyond a traditional GraphQL API (we like to call it "GraphQL with superpowers").
+ElasticGraph offers a number of query features that go far beyond a traditional GraphQL API (we like to call it "batteries included GraphQL").
 Each of these features is implemented directly by the ElasticGraph framework, ensuring consistent, predictable behavior across your entire schema.